World Brewers Cup: Format and rules

 To qualify for the World Brewers Cup, contestants must win their respective national championship organized by affiliated national organizations.
 The national champion may be substituted by the national organization if they are unable to attend.

 The WBrC consists of two rounds: a first round and a finalist round.
 In the first round, every competitor is required to complete two coffee services: a compulsory service and an open service.

 For the compulsory service, competitors prepare three coffee beverages utilizing the same whole bean coffee provided to them by the competition organizers.
 In the compulsory service, competitors' coffees are evaluated on a standardized numerical scale based on several sensory criteria including aroma, flavor, aftertaste, acidity, body, balance, and overall perception.

 For the open service, competitors may utilize any whole bean coffee of their choosing and must also accompany their beverage preparation with a 10-minute presentation.
 During the open service, the competitor typically explains the origin of the coffee, the brewing method, and tasting notes while brewing at least three beverages, one for each of the three sensory judges.
 In the open service, both the taste and presentation are scored by the judges.
 A total dissolved solids (TDS) measurement is also taken for each beverage for reference purposes and to ensure a maximum TDS of less than or equal to 2% (20,000 ppm).

-The six competitors with the highest combined score from the first round will go on to compete in the finals round consisting exclusively of an open service.
+The six competitors with the highest combined score from the first round will go on to compete in the final round consisting exclusively of an open service.

 One competitor from the final round with the highest score is named the World Brewers Cup Champion.